End of Life Nutrition

 Just because someone is of old age does not mean they are at “very end of life”.
 But sometimes knowing when to accept that the “very end of life” is close can be hard.
-Often the hardest part of accepting or embracing hospice is the time frame associated with it.
-When you embrace hospice, to some, it may feel like they are accepting a death sentence.
+Often the hardest part of accepting hospice is the time frame associated with it.
+When accepting hospice, to some, it may feel like they are accepting a death sentence.
 The thought that in less than 6 months the person you love or care for might not be there.
+And that’s hard.

 Nutrition for older adults is different than nutrition at VERY end of life.

 So, what exactly is end of life care?
 According to the National Institute on Aging, end of life care is the support and medical care given during the time surrounding death (3).
 They make the point that this time is not simply the moments before breathing ceases and the heart stops beating.
 It is beyond that.
 It is the days, weeks, and even months before death.
 This is often the time frame in which hospice is initiated.
 But again, no one knows the exact moment death will come.

 But we do know a time will come when an older adult close to end of life will transition into a phase known as “actively dying.”

 Why Hospice is so Important in End of Life Care

 There are many barriers to accepting hospice and/or of a diagnosis of “dying.”
 There is hope that a person will get better.
 Disagreement on how sick they may be.
 And failure to recognize the signs that a person is actively dying.

 When signs of active death are missed the result could be increased suffering.
 Continuation of standard medical care can actually make things worse (1).
 Hospice is meant to manage uncomfortable symptoms in death, pain in particular, and contribute to comfort in the final days and hours of life.

 Hospice provides exceptional care.
 It helps the patient have a “good death.”
 It helps the family have more peace of mind and satisfaction that their loved one is being taken care of (1).
 Hospice is so very important in end of life care.